An excerpt from Jon Kabat-Zinn’s book, Wherever You Go, There You Are:

 ONE OF TEN: Beginner’s Mindset – Embrace each moment with childlike curiosity, openness, lightness, and freshness without imposing any presumptions, feelings, desires, or past judgments.

-THREE OF TEN: Accept – Accept, allow, welcome current moment without resisting or fighting with it.
+THREE OF TEN: Accept – Accept, allow, and welcome the current moment without resisting or fighting with it.
+Let it be.

 FOUR OF TEN: Let Go – Let fear, insecurities, anxieties, likes, and dislikes play out in the light of awareness: avoid clinging to or holding on to them.
 Let them emerge, pass through and dissolve.